 Past member of the President’s Ministerial Advisory Board of Francis Marion University

 Instructor of Religion and the College Minister at Morris College in Sumter, SC for thirty-four years

 Instructor in Morris College's Ministers' Extension in Sumter County and Horry County for thirty-four years

 Rev. Pee conducts workshops on Christian Education, Church Administration, and Leadership Training.
 He also conducts several revivals throughout the Carolinas.

 Rev. Pee has pastored the Friendship Missionary Baptist Church for thirty-seven years.
 His leadership led to the construction of a new church edifice, with a mortgage paid off in five and one-half years.
 A Family Life Center addition to the present structure enlarged the facility.
 Friendship’s membership has grown tremendously with Christian Education as the central focus of the church body.
 Rev. Pee established several ministries to meet the needs of the church membership and to reach the surrounding communities.
 He broadened his knowledge-base of Christian Ministry and Christian Education to expand his ministerial outreach by completing his Doctor of Ministry Degree at United Theological Seminary in Dayton, Ohio, on December 16, 2011.
 His final document was entitled, A Model for Male Participation in an African-American Church.

-Rev. Pee is the son of the late Deacon Henry Ed Pee and Mrs. Alma Pee.
-He is married to the former Beneature Booth and they are the proud parents of a daughter, Crystal Meagan Pee.
+Rev. Pee is the son of the late Deacon Henry Ed Pee and the late Mrs. Alma Pee.
+He is married to the former Beneature Booth.
+They are the proud parents of a daughter, Crystal Meagan Pee.